top of page

 Karalee’s areas of special interest include working with individuals with self-esteem and self-compassion related issues, attachment related issues, neurodiversity, trauma, and those in need of parenting support.

-Karalee is 2SLGBTQ+ affirming and available to residents of Alberta.
+Karalee is 2SLGBTQ+ affirming, available to residents of Alberta, and is NOT accepting new clients.

 Have questions?
 Email Karalee.